Mark9Williams/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 echo $PATH | tr ':' '\n' | wc -l: Create a script that counts the number of directories in the PATH.

 printenv: Create a script that lists environment variables.

+set: A script that lists all local variables and environment variables, and functions.